despark/laravel-db-localization/README.md

 # Laravel DB Localization for laravel 5.1

+*Note: if you are looking for the version for Laravel 4.2 check out [v1 branch](https://github.com/despark/laravel-db-localization/tree/v1).*

 ## Installation

 Open `composer.json` file of your project and add the following to the require array: